 WELCOME TO DAY TWO!

 Start watching session videos below.
-Feel free to watch them in any order you'd like.
+Feel free to watch them in any order you prefer.
 Each session comes with a description, speaker bio, and links & resources.*

-Don't think you can watch them all before then?
+Don't think you can watch them all before they expire?
 Purchase the All Access Pass for lifetime access to all session recordings, PLUS exclusive bonuses and discounts!

 *As an Amazon affiliate, I may receive a small commission on purchases from linked books at no extra cost to you.